brunobg/webdevbook/docs/backend/setup.md

 php artisan key:generate
 ```

-This will create the scaffolding for your Laravel project; we're targetin Laravel 7.x in this book.
+This will create the scaffolding for your Laravel project; we're targeting Laravel 7.x in this book.
 Edit `.env` with your database settings.
-You can use several database backends and we'll talk about it later.
+You can use several database backends.
 To get started quickly you can setup a [SQLite](https://sqlite.org) database easily:

 ```
 DB_CONNECTION=sqlite
-DB_DATABASE=./database/database.sqlite
+DB_DATABASE=/your/path/database/database.sqlite
 ```

+You need to create the SQLite file manually: `touch /your/path/database/database.sqlite`.

 ## Serving the backend